Collaborators at Mayo Clinic Secure New $3.7 Million Grant from U.S. Department of Defense

 Dr. Knutson added, “DCIS is a significant health problem, accounting for about 20% of U.S. cases of breast cancer.
 We ultimately want to eliminate ductal carcinoma in situ, which means preventing disfiguring surgeries and toxic therapies in the 60,000 women who receive this diagnosis every year in the U.S.”

-TapImmune, Inc. is a leader in the immunotherapy of woman’s cancers advancing multiple Phase 2 and Phase 1b/2 clinical studies for the treatment of ovarian and breast cancer.
-The company’s peptide- or nucleic acid-based immunotherapeutic products comprise one or multiple naturally processed epitopes (NPEs) designed to comprehensively stimulate a patient’s killer T cells and helper T cells, and to restore or further augment antigen presentation by using proprietary nucleic acid-based expression systems.
-The company’s technologies may be used as stand-alone medications or in combination with current treatment modalities.
+TapImmune, Inc. is a leader in the TapImmune Inc. is a leader in the development of novel immunotherapies for cancer, with multiple Phase 2 and Phase 1b/2 clinical studies currently ongoing for the treatment of ovarian and breast cancer.
+The company's peptide- or nucleic acid-based immunotherapeutic products comprise multiple naturally processed epitopes (NPEs) designed to comprehensively stimulate a patient's killer T-cells and helper T-cells, and to restore or further augment antigen presentation by using proprietary nucleic acid-based expression systems.
+This unique approach can produce off-the-shelf T-cell vaccine candidates that elicit a broad-based T-cell response and can be given without respect to HLA type.
+The company's technologies may be used as stand-alone medications or in combination with other treatment modalities.

 To receive future press releases via email, please visit: https://tapimmune.com/investors/email-alerts/